2018 Team Captain

 2015 SEC All-Freshman Team (Coaches)

-2017 (JUNIOR): Started all 12 games at WLB … Racked up more than 100 tackles (103) for the first time in his career to finish second on the team for the second time in three seasons … 1.5 tackles were for lost yardage, including one sack … Added two pass breakups and two quarterback hurries … Ranked fourth in the SEC in double-digit tackle games (6) … Four of those 10-plus tackle performances came during SEC action … Posted a team high in tackles in five games … Tied for fourth in the SEC in tackles during conference play (72) … Tallied 89 tackles against Power 5 opponents … vs. No. 23 TCU (Sept.
-9): Led the team with a career-high 17 tackles … vs. Texas A&M (Sept.
-23): Followed up with his second straight double-digit tackle effort (14) … vs. No. 21 Auburn (Oct.
+2017 (JUNIOR): Started all 12 games at WLB … Racked up more than 100 tackles (103) for the first time in his career to finish second on the team for the second time in three seasons … Notched 1.5 tackles were for loss, including one sack … Added two pass breakups and two quarterback hurries … Ranked fourth in the SEC in double-digit tackle games (6) … Four of those 10-plus tackle performances came during SEC action … Led the team in tackles five times … Tied for fourth in the SEC in tackles during conference play (72) … Tallied 89 tackles against Power 5 opponents … vs. No. 23 TCU (Sept.
+9): Led the team with a career-high 17 tackles, the most by a Razorback since 2010, when Jerry Franklin recorded 20 stops at Mississippi State in a 38-31 double-overtime victory … vs. Texas A&M (Sept.
+23): Followed up with his second straight double-digit tackle effort (14) to lead the team and combine for 31 tackles across back-to-back games, the most by a Razorback over a two-game span since Tony Bua had a combined 34 against Kentucky and South Carolina in 2003 … vs. No. 21 Auburn (Oct.
 21): Recorded a team-best 13 tackles, including nine of the solo variety … vs. Coastal Carolina (Nov.
 4): Posted 11 tackles … vs. Mississippi State (Nov.
-18): Booked 11 tackles … vs. Missouri (Nov.
-24): Finished the year with his second straight 10-plus tackle performance (11), including 1.0 for loss.
+18): Booked 11 tackles for his fifth double-digit tackle performance of the season … vs. Missouri (Nov.
+24): Finished the year with his sixth 10-plus tackle effort (11), including 1.0 for loss.

 HIGH SCHOOL: A consensus three-star recruit by Rivals, ESPN, Scout and 247Sports … Listed as the No. 35 safety in the country and sixth-best player in Arkansas by Rivals … Also listed as the sixth-best player in the Natural 21 by HawgSports.com … 247Sports ranked him as the No. 12 player in Arkansas and No. 56 safety nationally … Top safety in the state of Arkansas according to Scout … Earned a three-star ranking by 247Composite, a combined index of national recruiting rankings … Was named the All-NWA Media Football Player of the Year as a senior … Named to the Associated Press Arkansas Super Team at defensive back in 2014 … Earned All-ArkansasVarsity.com first team honors at defensive back … Tabbed all-state and all-conference honors … Totaled 119 tackles, including 4.0 for loss, four interceptions, 10 pass breakups and two fumble recoveries as a senior, helping Fayetteville High School reach the Arkansas Class 7A state championship game … Also caught 11 passes for 240 yards (21.8 avg.) and three touchdowns on offense … Posted another 100-tackle season as a junior, tallying 108 stops, including 4.0 for loss, three interceptions, four pass breakups, one forced fumble and a fumble recovery in 2013 … Started as a sophomore and helped Fayetteville win the class 7A state championship … Coached by Daryl Patton … Also participated in track and field … Chose Arkansas over offers from Georgia, Washington State and others.